vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 - **mailer_host:** 127.0.0.1 `ditto`
 - **mailer_host:** null `ditto`
 - **mailer_host:** null `ditto`
-- **locale:** en `This optional prefix refers to the default language of your site`
+- **locale:** en `This optional prefix refers to the default language of your site (ToDO: check if it's a convention or a specificaiton)`
-- **secret:** *This doesn't have a good default, so fill it in!* I like to hash a random phrase (in a different Terminal window) `$ md5 -s 'put a random phrase here'`
+- **secret:** *Fill this in!* I like to hash a random phrase (in a different Terminal window) `$ md5 -s 'put a random phrase here'`

 With the parameters configured the Symfony installer runs a few more commands and assuming there were no errors we're off to a good start!

+You can `$ ls -lAGh` or `$ open .` (on osx) or `$ tree` (just 'brew install tree') to see what got installed.

 ### Set permissions for cache and logs

-There are a [few options](http://symfony.com/doc/master/book/installation.html#configuration-and-setup) for this critical step of ensuring Symfony can write to `app/cache/` and `app/logs/`.
-It varies depending on your system but for OSX and I like this one-liner which changes permissions with ACL.
-It allows you (the user logged into the terminal) and the APACHEUSER (your webserver process) to write to these directories:
+There are a [few options](http://symfony.com/doc/master/book/installation.html#configuration-and-setup) for this critical step of ensuring Symfony can write to `app/cache/` and `app/logs/` directories.
+It varies depending on your system but for OSX I like this one-liner which uses ACL (more powerful than standard unix permissions).
+These commands allow your shell user and the APACHEUSER (your webserver process) to write to the cache and log directories:

+*please note: I added line breaks after each command for readability, but it's still a one liner*

 ```
 $ rm -rf app/cache/*;